Letter from Chairman

 In summary, the strengths of our Urology Training Program are: 1) an outstanding full-time faculty devoted to patient care, teaching, research, national leadership, and scholarly activities; 2) a large outpatient and surgical experience where the house officers are offered responsibility for patients; 3) an academically oriented program; 4) a challenging and stimulating learning experience among bright and cohesive co-residents in an environment rated one of the most desirable in the country by Money and Outdoor Magazines.
 These strengths result in a premier educational, research, and surgical experiences to enable the resident to go into either private or academic positions.

 Completed applications must be received by no later than November 5th.
 The interviews begin in November and end in early December.
 We will plan to rank our selections by the first week of January.
 We look forward to hearing from you.

-William D. Steers, M.D., F.A.C.S., Chairman and Hovey S. Dabney Professor of Urology
+Raymond A. Costabile, M.D., Chairman and Professor of Urology